Learning Goals

 Array destructuring

-Array destructuring allows you to extract items from an array and assign them to variables.
+In a similar way to destructuring objects, you can also destructure arrays.
+In a single line of code, you can extract or unpack items from an array and assign them to variables.

 const arrFruits = ["Apple", "Banana", "Orange", "Pear"];